railsware/capistrano-multiconfig/README.md

     $ gem install capistrano-multiconfig

-Add to `Capfile`

-    set :config, 'path/to/your/configurations'
-    require 'capistrano/multiconfig'

 ## Capistrano3

 Use multiconfig v3.x.x

+Replace `capistrano/setup` with `capistrano/multiconfig` in your `Capfile`:

+    # set :stages_root, 'config/deploy'
+    require 'capistrano/multiconfig'

+Optionally you may set another path to your multistages configurations with *:stages_root*.

 ## Capistrano2

 For legacy capistrano v2.x.x use multiconfig gem v0.0.x

+Add to `Capfile`

+    set :config_root, 'path/to/your/configurations'
+    require 'capistrano/multiconfig'

 ## Example